 Temperature refers to how hot or cold an object is.
 We can define temperature as the average kinetic energy of molecules in a substance.
 An object, when heated, raises its

 temperature, and the temperature falls when it gets cool.
 Hence, the temperature does not possess the functional ability.
 Temperature measured in Kelvin by a thermometer.
 The symbol T defines temperature.
-Temperature known as a fundamental quantity as it can measured directly by an instrument.
+Temperature is papular as a fundamental quantity as it can measure directly by an instrument.

 Are there any similarities between heat and temperature?